MA in English

 - If already enrolled as a PBS student or as an undergraduate student at MU, you must file a transfer of division form with the admissions office.

-The following items are needed to complete your application for the MA and PhD programs.
+The following items are needed to complete your application for the MA.

 - One transcript from all colleges or universities you have attended.

-- List of any previous graduate classes taken (for PhD candidates)
+- List of any previous graduate classes taken.

 - The Statement of Purpose should present information not emphasized in other portions of your application.
 It should give a sense of your intellectual interests and of your academic and professional qualifications and goals.
 Specifically, it should include: